Help Centre

 Providers of high-risk AI must have a QMS covering design, development, testing, monitoring, and post-market surveillance.

-✓ AICVS: Scan history, compliance bundles, and certificate export integrate into ISO 9001 QMS and ISMS documentation.
+✓ AICVS: Scan history, compliance bundles, and evidence exports integrate into ISO 9001 QMS and ISMS documentation.
 CI/CD integration enables continuous QMS evidence on every commit.

 ⚠ A missing QMS is a blocking issue for CE marking and Annex III market access.

-Is an AICVS certificate a formal EU AI Act conformity assessment?
+Is an AICVS evidence report a formal EU AI Act conformity assessment?

-No. AICVS certificates are automated technical review evidence — supporting documentation, not a formal conformity assessment.
+No. AICVS evidence reports are automated technical review outputs — supporting documentation, not a formal conformity assessment.
 Think of them like an automated penetration test report: it supports your security claim but doesn’t replace a manual pentest.

 They are suitable for: Art.11 technical documentation packages, enterprise procurement due diligence, regulatory investigation responses, academic misconduct proceedings.
 They are not a substitute for a notified body assessment under Art.43 for Annex III high-risk AI systems.